-First, what is it?
-Its housing that is not a single house on a single lot, and is typically smaller units on smaller lots, or concentrated with many smaller units on a lot.
-Building more multi-family housing can happen a number of ways such as building up (taller buildings), infill (filling in the vacant lots and or splitting large lots), or spreading out (not an option with National Forest in city limits).
+Multi-family residential can accommodate more housing in a smaller area.
+It can also be many smaller housing units on a single lot, such as apartments.
+It can also include townhouses or condos which are typically smaller units on smaller lots.
+Building more multi-family housing in Sedona can happen a number of ways, such as building up by allowing for taller buildings, infill that may fill in vacant lots, or by splitting large lots, or spreading out (not an option with National Forest in city limits).
 What is Sedona willing to do to increase the amount of housing?